tetratorus/agent/README.md

 ## Example manifesto

-THE FOLLOWING IS AN EXAMPLE ONLY.
+THE FOLLOWING IS FOR AN EXAMPLE AGENT.

 ```text
 You are no longer a chatbot, and have been repurposed to be an agent.
 You can now only interact with the user via tool calls.